imLymei/deck-shuffler/README.md

 # Deck Shuffler

-Deck shuffler made with Next.js and Tailwind CSS with scores depending on the quality of the shuffle.
+Deck shuffler made with Next.js and Tailwind CSS that scores the quality of the shuffled deck.

 ## 💻 Frameworks